philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 Private Parts is a fairly low level privacy solution and doesn't attempt to solve all problems.
 It doesn't have an out-of-the-box solution for subclasses; however, it provides you with all the tools you'd need to build your own.

-JavaScript is an incredibly flexible language, and through the power of closures and first class functions, you can easily create a fully-functioning class inheritance system that gives you public, private, and protected members.

-To demonstrate how, I wrote one.

-### Introducing "Mozart"

-[Mozart](https://github.com/philipwalton/mozart) is a classical inheritance implementation based on [Brandon Benvie's example](http://bbenvie.com/articles/2012-07-25/JavaScript-Classes-with-private-protected-and-super) and built to show off the power of Private Parts.
+The [Mozart](https://github.com/philipwalton/mozart) module I mentioned above is one such example.
+Mozart is a classical inheritance implementation based on [Brandon Benvie's example](http://bbenvie.com/articles/2012-07-25/JavaScript-Classes-with-private-protected-and-super) and built to show off the power of Private Parts.
 Some of the features of Mozart include:

 - Simple subclassing.
 - Private and protected methods and properties.
 - Intuitive super method calling.
 - Dynamic getter and setter generation.

-Mozart uses a function closures for its class definitions.
+Mozart uses a function closure for its class definitions.
 These closures allow the key functions to be passed to the appropriate subclasses yet still remain inaccessible to the public.

 Here's an example class built with Mozart: